KineticPreProcessor/KPP/docs/source/using_kpp/05_output_from_kpp.rst

 ROOT_Initialize
 ---------------

-The file :file:`ROOT_Initialize.f90` (or :file:`ROOT_Initialize.F9O`)
+The file :file:`ROOT_Initialize.f90` (or :file:`.F9O`)
-contains the subroutine which defines initial values of the chemical species.
+contains the subroutine :code:`Initialize`, which defines initial values of the chemical species.
 The driver calls the subroutine once before the time integration loop starts.

 .. _Integrator:

 ROOT_Integrator
 ---------------

-The file :file:`ROOT_Integrator.f90` (or :file:`ROOT_Integrator.F90`)
+The file :file:`ROOT_Integrator.f90` (or :file:`.F90`)
-contains the subroutine which is called every time step during the integration.
+contains the subroutine :code:`Integrate`, which is called every time step during the integration.
 The integrator that was chosen with :command:`#INTEGRATOR` is also included in this file.
 In case of an unsuccessful integration, the module root provides a short error message  in the public variable :code:`IERR_NAME`.

 .. _Monitor:

 ROOT_Monitor
 ------------

-The file :file:`ROOT_Monitor.f90` (:file:`ROOT_Monitor.F90`) contains
+The file :file:`ROOT_Monitor.f90` (:file:`.F90`) contains
 arrays with information about the chemical mechanism.
 The names of all species are included in :code:`SPC_NAMES` and the names of all equations are included in :code:`EQN_NAMES`.